KDani-99/react-native-language-loader/README.md

         // file not found exception, etc..
         return;
     }

+    // languages is an array, even if no files could be found ( Empty array )

     console.log(languages) // use `languages` in your app
     // or parse it
     var parsed = JSON.parse(languages);